Types of Cocaine and How to Identify Them

 At last estimate, more than 27,788,000 U.S. residents aged 12 and up used cocaine at least once (with more than 6 million admitting to using crack cocaine).

 Cocaine is highly addictive and difficult to walk away from once you’re hooked.
-If you or a loved one are struggling with cocaine abuse or drug addiction, call Zinnia Healing at (855) 430-9439.
+If you or a loved one are struggling with cocaine abuse or drug addiction, call Zinnia Health at (855) 430-9439.
 Our state-of-the-art facilities offer science-backed addiction treatment programs to help you attain a life of sobriety.
-Together we can overcome cocaine addiction.

 Cocaine Identification: Look, Taste and Smell

 Here’s how you can identify real cocaine by what it looks, smells, and tastes like.

 1. What Does Cocaine Look Like?

 Cocaine, in its purest form, is a white crystalline powder.
 However, the freebase form of cocaine (also called crack) looks like small, irregularly shaped, off-white rocks.